2020 Technology & Conservation Webinar Series

 In this 4-part webinar series, GEC will explore how technology can protect our world.

-Biodiversity and conservation are of critical importance as the world faces an alarming decline in plant and animal species.
-How species loss will affect the well-being of life on our planet is unknown.
+Biodiversity conservation is of critical importance for a world that faces an alarming decline in plant and animal species.
 A recent United Nations’ report projects that up to 1 million of the world’s estimated 8 million plant and animal species could be lost over the coming decades.
 While food crop production has increased 300% since 1970, 23% of land areas have reduced productivity because of land degradation, 11% of the world’s population is undernourished, and seed diversity for the crops we rely on has decreased significantly.
-As the world struggles to rein in greenhouse gas emissions and the impacts of climate change, loss of animal and plant diversity threatens our ability to feed ourselves, discover new medicines and counteract the greenhouse gases that are causing climate change.
+As the world struggles to rein in greenhouse gas emissions and the impacts of climate change, loss of animal and plant diversity threatens our ability to feed ourselves, discover new medicines and counteract the greenhouse gasses that are causing climate change.
+But all is not gloom and doom.
+Technology can play an important role in supporting biodiversity conservation and this webinar series will highlight new and important ways that Technology is conserving and Protecting our Natural World.